It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 We need to recognize that biodiversity plays an important role in providing climate control, which can affect the quality of our own lives.

 The question then, is what does humankind lose when biodiversity is substantially lowered?
 Let’s discuss it in more detail.

 Biodiversity refers to biological diversity, describing the variety and diversity of all life on the sea, freshwater, and land.
 That includes ecosystems and the genes they contain, such as insects, fish, plants, individual birds, and other species.

-One can help maintain their local ecosystem’s biodiversity with some of the following steps:
+You can help maintain your local ecosystem’s biodiversity with some of the following steps: